Licredity/licredity-v1-oracle/README.md

-# Licredity Oracle v1
+# Licredity v1 Oracle

-A sophisticated oracle system for the Licredity protocol that provides price information for fungible and non-fungible tokens by integrating Chainlink price feeds with Uniswap V4 pool data.
+A sophisticated oracle implementation for the Licredity protocol that provides reliable price feeds and asset valuation services.
+This oracle integrates Chainlink price feeds with Uniswap pool data to deliver accurate, manipulation-resistant pricing for both fungible and non-fungible tokens.

 ## Overview

-The Licredity Oracle combines multiple price sources, via Chainlink, to provide accurate and manipulation-resistant pricing for DeFi applications.
-It uses an exponential moving average (EMA) with price clamping to smooth out volatility while maintaining responsiveness to market changes.

-### Key Features
+The Licredity v1 Oracle serves as the pricing backbone for the Licredity lending protocol, offering:

+- **Exponential Moving Average (EMA) Pricing**: Smooth price updates with built-in volatility dampening
+- **Multi-Asset Support**: Valuation for fungible tokens and Uniswap LP positions
-- **Chainlink Integration**: Leverages Chainlink's decentralized price feeds for reliable external price data
+- **Chainlink Integration**: Reliable external price feeds with staleness protection
-- **Uniswap V4 Support**: Integrates with Uniswap V4 pools for LP position valuation
+- **Uniswap Integration**: Support for both v3 and v4 position valuation
-- **Price Smoothing**: Uses EMA with 10-minute half-life to reduce volatility impact
-- **Manipulation Protection**: Implements price clamping (max 1.5625% change per block)
-- **Modular Architecture**: Extensible design for supporting additional protocols
-- **Governance Controls**: Configurable parameters with governor-controlled access
+- **Governance Controls**: Secure configuration management with two-step governance transfers

 ### EMA Price